 Lucene uses a default search field, which is the field that is searched if no field is specified.
-In Sentinel, data is the default search field.
-This field is a concatenation of all non-empty fields in the event.
-It is indexed and searched as a tokenized field.
-The result is that you can search for words that might appear in any event field.
+In Sentinel, \data is the default search field.
+By default, the default search field is a concatenation of the following event fields: